Kidds Store, Kentucky

 Kidds Store is an unincorporated community in extreme northeastern Casey County, in the U.S. state of Kentucky near the intersection of KY 906 and U.S. Route 127.

 History

-It was named for the community's first postmaster, Elias Kidd.
-He also ran a store and gristmill in the area.
+Kidds Store was named after the community's first postmaster, Elias Kidd.
+Kidd also ran a store and gristmill in the area.
 The post office operated from 1887 to 1954.